DallingtonAsin/javafundamentals/README.md

 # javafundamentals
-Here are simple code snippets that you can look through to understand java programming concepts
+Simple code snippets that you can look through to understand java programming concepts like inheritance, encapsulation, abstraction, polymorphism, exception handling, data structures (Arrays, linked lists, stack, queues and recursion).
+This package will always be updated with new code, so endevor to always check and clone this repository anytime!

 NOTE PLEASE!!!!